rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/create-apps.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher/create-apps"/>
 </head>

+Rancher's App Marketplace contains additional Kubernetes apps that augement the functionality and infrastructure of your clusters.
+You can find the Apps Marketplace within the Rancher portal:

+1. Click **☰** in the top left corner of the Rancher portal.
+1. Select **Apps** from the left sidebar menu.
+1. Select **Charts** to view the Marketplace.

-Rancher's App Marketplace is based on Helm Repositories and Helm Charts.
+The Apps Marketplace is based on Helm Repositories and Helm Charts.
 You can add HTTP based standard Helm Repositories as well as any Git Repository which contains charts.

 :::tip